Asbestos in Baby Powder

 In 2023, a 24-year-old California man was awarded $18.8 million after developing cancer from exposure to baby powder.
 This is one of many examples of lawsuits connecting Johnson & Johnson powder and cancer — further showing its dangers to adults and children alike.

-How do you know if baby powder has asbestos in it?
+How do I know if my talcum powder has asbestos?

 It’s impossible to tell if baby powder is asbestos-free by looking at it with the naked eye.
 Some companies can test baby powder in a lab to see if it’s contaminated with asbestos fibers.